stryker-mutator/stryker-mutator.github.io/CONTRIBUTING.md

 npm start
 ```

 The website should be opened in your browser of choice.
+Changes you make to the source files are automatically picked up and updated in your browser.

 ## Examples